Loading Golf Stats...

 Rahm made quite a splash in his first foray onto the PGA Tour and will now have a full year to perform.
 We expect some good things, but also some speed bumps for the promising player.
 Don't get too hyped up; he'll be playing with the big boys on a regular basis now.
 Let's wait and see before we enshrine him in the golf hall of fame.

 More Fantasy News

-Rahm posted a two-day total of six-over-par at the Charles Schwab Challenge to miss the cut by four strokes.
+Rahm posted a two-day total of one-under at the Fortinet Championship to miss the cut by two strokes.

-Rahm and Ryan Palmer shot a three-under 69 in the final round of the Zurich Classic to take the win by three shots.
+Rahm shot a two-under 69 in the final round of the Northern Trust, but had to settle for third place.